jomavera/docker-postgres-sqlalchemy/README.md

 # Connection between Postgres database and Python (SQLAlchemy)

-This project allow to generate a docker container with a Postgres databse.
-This allows us to make queries using Python to this database in our local environment.
+This project allows to generate a docker container with a Postgres database.
+We can make queries using Python to this database in our local environment.

 ## Technologies